Jobless claims drop

-Jobless claims decreased by 17,000 to 297,000 in the week ended Nov.
-29 from 314,000 in the prior period, the Labor Department said today in Washington.
-The median forecast of 46 economists surveyed by Bloomberg called for a decline to 295,000.
+Jobless claims decreased by 4,000 to 294,000 in the week ended Jan.
+3, the Labor Department said today in Washington.
+The median forecast of 45 economists surveyed by Bloomberg called for a decline to 290,000.

 There was nothing unusual in the claims data and no states were estimated, a Labor Department spokesman said as the report was released to the press.

-The number of people continuing to receive jobless benefits climbed by 39,000 to 2.36 million in the week ended Dec.
+The number of people continuing to receive jobless benefits climbed by 101,000 to 2.45 million in the week ended Dec.
 27. The unemployment rate among people eligible for benefits held at 1.8 percent.
 These data are reported with a one-week lag.